FAQ

 What else do I need to do besides fill out an application?

 If your application is chosen for consideration, the Personnel Director will contact you for an interview.
 If – after a successful interview – both of you feel TKT is a good fit for you, you will be selected conditionally until a background check has been processed and a positive Staff Development Weekend has been experienced.
-SDW gives the TKT Board the opportunity to see you in action and how you function with the rest of the Camp family.
+SDW gives Camp’s Leadership Teams the opportunity to see you in action and how you function with the rest of the Camp family.

 THEN will I be selected??